leeturner/brightonjug.com/content/blog/2022-11-15-quarkus-for-spring-developers-eric-deandrea.md

 ## Slides

-The slides from Eric's talk can be bound here - [quarkus-world-tour-brighton-uk-jug.pdf](/images/blog/2022/11/quarkus-world-tour-brighton-uk-jug.pdf)
+The slides from Eric's talk can be found here - [quarkus-world-tour-brighton-uk-jug.pdf](/images/blog/2022/11/quarkus-world-tour-brighton-uk-jug.pdf)